zszach23/zszach23/README.md

 - 🔭 I’m currently working on ...

-  * Building a smart assistant for WebXR using Unity and NodeJS.
+  * Building a discoverability engine with an integrated smart assistant for WebXR using Unity and NodeJS.
+  * Implementing a warehouse inventory web application using Java Spring Boot, GraphQL, and PostgreSQL.
   * Creating an Arkham-style Green Arrow fan game with Unreal Engine 5.

 - 👨‍💻 See my experiences here: https://zszach23.wixsite.com/zachary-sally